 The College of Design Output Room in Eugene is dedicated to providing high-quality digital imaging services to our students and the university community at affordable prices.
 Its large-scale plotters, high-resolution printers, and convenient location in Lawrence Hall make large-format printing a breeze.

 Students studying in Portland have access to the UO Portland Output Room located within the College of Design space in the White Stag Block.
 This facility offers high-quality, mediated wide-format printing and scanning and convenient hours.

 The College of Design provides students in the School of Art + Design with access to a full array of computing applications through its instructional and open computer labs located in Lawrence Hall, Hendricks Hall, and the Northsite to name a few.
 Students can get technical support through our College of Design Technology Services, the UO's Information Services, and peer-to-peer consulting.
 Students studying at UO Portland have access to labs and technology resources provided by the UO Portland Library & Learning Commons.

-Located in Portland at the White Stag Block, the Fab Lab is a resource for School of Art + Design and College of Design students in Portland.
+The Fab Lab, located in Portland at the White Stag Block, is a resource for School of Art + Design and College of Design students in Portland.
 The Fab Lab has two laser cutters, a 3D printer, two CNC cutters, and a woodshop.

 Willcox Hearth Cafe

 Located on the second floor of Lawrence Hall, the cozy, light-filled Willcox Hearth was named for W.R.B.
 Willcox, the head of the architecture program from 1922 to 1947.
 Willcox had a tradition of opening his home to students once a week for informal discussions, and that tradition that lives on in the Hearth where you can grab a coffee and a pastry and catch up with friends and colleagues.